gramener/gramex-guide/faq/README.md

 duration of log retention is configurable and only limited by system disk space.
 These can be backed up / archived using a standard file backup mechanism.

-### Does Gramex log any confidential and sensitive personal information like government issued IDs, passwords etc.
+### Does Gramex log any confidential and sensitive personal information like government issued IDs, passwords etc

 The fields mentioned in above question are logged, no additional information is logged.
 If any of the logged fields are deemed sensitive, they can be configured